BrownSpaceEngineering/PVDXosV2/README.md

    - The code will automatically pause at the top of the 'main' function.
 Set any breakpoints you need, and then continue running the program with 'c'
    - To connect to the PVDXos Shell, use Telnet to establish a connection to localhost:19021.
 You can use PuTTY for this on Windows, or `nc localhost 19021` to connect with netcat on a Mac/Linux terminal
    - If using PuTTY, go to 'Terminal' and check the box for 'Implicit CR in every LF' so that line endings work correctly
-   - Log output can be viewed by running `python3 rtt_simple.py` in a separate terminal window
+   - Log output can be viewed by running `python3 scripts/rtt_logs.py` in a separate terminal window.
+This will also record logs to the `/logs` folder.
+   - Alternatively, you can try running `python3 scripts/rtt_splitscreen.py` for both the PVDXos Shell and log output in the same terminal window, but this might not work!

 ## Toolchain Installation